ChalmersGU-AI-course/shrdlite-course-project/README.md

 ### Quantifiers
 We handle the quantifiers any, all and the.
 All can not be interpreted as any.
-This code starts around line 112 in Interpreter.ts in the function intepretEntity.
+The code is in Interpreter.ts in the function intepretEntity.
+The disjunctions is made in the function "buildAllDisjunctions"

 ### Verbose planner